stnava/symlrExamples/README.md

 download [this data](https://figshare.com/articles/PTBP_Matrices/11900229)
 to the data directory.

-here, we use simlr in "discovery" mode to learn sparse representations of cross-modality brain networks that we may then interrogate for relationships to cognition and related measurements.
+here, we use SiMLR in "discovery" mode to learn sparse representations of cross-modality brain networks that we may then interrogate for relationships to cognition and related measurements.